 Dr. Lang has been in the nutrition and supplement business for 20 plus years.
 Currently Dr. Bob owns Huckleberry Lang, LLC in Cullman, AL where he enjoys seeing clients to do Iridology.
 Practicing Iridology as a diagnostic tool gives a very precise understanding of the strengths and weakness of the body.
 With this understanding the practitioner is able to give an intelligent recommendation for supplements and/or single herbs/herbal formulas.

-Dr. Lang not only will be teaching body constitution but will integrate the emotional information that is registered in the eye.
+Dr. Lang not only will be teaching body constitutions but will also integrate the emotional information that is registered in the eye.

 Becky is a seventh generation Alabamian, descended from pioneer-farmers.

 Her passions are herbalism, American history and genealogy.
 She first learned of medicinal herbs from her grandparents, Gary and Janet Smith of Ashland, AL in 2009.
 The following year, she attended her first plant walk with Darryl Patton and her interest in herbalism has continued to grow.